 AI & Automations to Reduce Overwhelm

-One of the hardest parts of starting a side hustle isn’t the work itself — it’s deciding what to do.
-Many autistic adults feel stuck at the idea stage, worrying “what if I choose wrong?” or “what if it’s too much?”
-This is where AI can help create a personalised plan.
+One of the hardest parts of starting a side hustle isn't the work itself — it's deciding what to do.
+Many autistic adults feel stuck at the idea stage, worrying "what if I choose wrong?" or "what if it's too much?"
+This is where AI can help.

-💡 Example: You could ask a chat program like ChatGPT, Perplexity, Claude or Gemini: “Suggest 5 side hustles that fit someone who likes detail work, hates phone calls, and enjoys creative writing.”
-AI will generate ideas, then you choose the ones that feel lightest and most motivating.
+💡 Example: You could ask a chat program like ChatGPT, Claude, or Gemini: "Suggest 5 side hustles that fit someone who likes detail work, hates phone calls, and enjoys creative writing."
+Then choose the ones that feel lightest and most motivating.

 Ways AI Protects Energy

-• Bookkeeping & admin: Categorise expenses or draft invoices in minutes.
-Helpful if executive function challenges make paperwork draining.
+- Bookkeeping & admin: Categorise expenses or draft invoices in minutes.

-• Role-play & scripts: Practice polite client emails, outreach DMs, or even “what to say” in tricky conversations.
+- Role-play & scripts: Practice polite client emails, outreach DMs, or "what to say" in tricky conversations.

 💡 Tip: Use AI as a co-pilot, not the driver.
 Let it handle the scaffolding and repetitive parts, while you bring the authenticity, creativity, and lived experience that only you can add.